Home

 Excitability- Yorkies are not an overly excitable breed.
 More sensitive than quick-tempered, an adult Yorkshire Terrier is normally gentle and easy going.

-Yorkshire Terrier, Yorkie Muffin blankspace
+Yorkshire Terrier, Yorkie, Muffin

 Separation Anxiety- is common.
 He will often show frustration by destructive chewing and barking or by hiking his leg on your potted houseplant.
 Click here to learn how you can stop these behaviors.

 Disregarding the hype- There is technically no such thing as a ‘tea cup’ Yorkie.
 This is an invented term used to market tiny dogs and sell them for ridiculous prices.
 AKC recognized show dogs are typically 4-6 pounds.
+Learn more about teacup dogs here.

 The smaller your dog, the more fragile her bones are.
 Yorkies are notorious for broken bones caused by falls.
 Consider Pet Steps to help keep your Yorkie safe.